-- Submission of an informative and interesting well-written Story (1) (max.
-10 points); - Quality of the project proposal is the project thoroughly planned, (2) and does the applicant appear able to deliver the proposed project within the necessary timeframe, in line with the budget breakdown? (max.
-20 points); - Linkage of the project proposal with the European Heritage Days (3) priorities of diversity, education, community engagement and/or youth orientation (max.
-20 points); - European Dimension of the project proposal (max.
-10 points); (4) - (5) Quality of expected results and sustainability of the project (max.
-10 points); - Outcomes of the project for the community, including long-term (6) benefits (max.
-10 points); - Potential for the project to enable the community, at both local and (7) European levels, to engage with the heritage in new and improved ways (max.
-10 points); - Budget breakdown: eligibility of costs and appropriate use of grant (8) funds (max.
+- (1) Submission of an informative and interesting well-written Story (max.
+10 points); - (2) Quality of the project proposal is the project thoroughly planned, and does the applicant appear able to deliver the proposed project within the necessary timeframe, in line with the budget breakdown? (max.
+20 points); - (3) Linkage of the project proposal with the European Heritage Days priorities of diversity, education, community engagement and/or youth orientation (max.
+20 points); - (4) European Dimension of the project proposal (max.
+10 points); - (5) Quality and sustainability of the expected results and sustainability of the project (max.
+10 points); - (6) Outcomes of the project for the community, including long-term benefits (max.
+10 points); - (7) Potential for the project to enable the community, at both local and European levels, to engage with the heritage in new and improved ways (max.
+10 points); - (8) Budget breakdown: eligibility of costs and appropriate use of grant funds (max.
 10 points).